arthurhsu/ljv/game/step2.md

 ## Test authoring and debugging

-To simplify our test code, we override the constructor of `Card` class so that it takes a human readable string to instantiate a `Card` object.
-To do that, two string literal arrays are abstracted out into a private default constructor.
+To simplify our test code, we override the ctor of `Card` class so that it takes a human readable string to instantiate a `Card` object.
+(In Java or C++, constructor is usually abbreviated as ctor).
+To do that, two string literal arrays are abstracted out into a private default ctor.
-A default constructor will take no params.
-Because we don't want a card to be created without rank and suit, we mark the default constructor as `private` and force all external callers to use the parameterized version of constructors.
+A default ctor will take no params.
+Because we don't want a card to be created without rank and suit, we mark the default ctor as `private` and force all external callers to use the parameterized version of ctor.
-That is one of the very few legit case to use private constructors.
+That is one of the very few legit case to use private ctor.

 We then add `ComboTest`.
 The helper method has an interesting signature: